Muller Hill: State ownership

 Muller Hill State Forest is approximately 70% forested; most of the trees are an estimated 70–120 years old.

 After the passage of legislation establishing the New York State Forest program, the state began purchasing abandoned plots of land in the 1930s, including around 20,000 acres of land in Madison County.
 Eventually, the State Department of Environmental Conservation (DEC) gained ownership of the land which had been developed by Muller.
 Later that decade, two Civilian Conservation Corps (CCC) camps were established nearby.
-Muller Hill saw trees planted and roads built by men employed through the CCC.
+Men employed through this program planted trees and built roads at Muller Hill.

+Camp Georgetown

-From 1960 to 2011, the State Department of Corrections operated Camp Georgetown in the state forest, at the site of one of the CCC camps.
+From 1960 to 2011, the State Department of Corrections operated Camp Georgetown in the state forest, at the former site of a CCC camp.
 The minimum-security camp held juvenile offenders who worked on forest management and (beginning in 1970) community service.
 In 1970 a sawmill and wood treatment plant opened at the camp; they were closed in 1983.
 In 1999 the DEC classified the old wood treatment plant site as a class 2 Inactive Hazardous Waste Disposal Site due to the pentachlorophenol which had been used to treat the wood, and was present in the ground.
 The polluted earth was excavated in 2008, and water monitoring implemented.
-When it closed in 2011, Camp Georgetown had a capacity for 258 people and was actually holding 100.
+When it closed in 2011, Camp Georgetown had a capacity for 258 people and was holding 100.
 The site of the camp was sold to an individual in 2013, who planned to develop it into a science and technology summer camp, but as of 2017 that had not happened.